 Imagine the following scenario: you come home from work to cook some soup in your pressure cooker.
 You go to open its lid when the soup is ready, but the safety valve is faulty.
 Scalding hot soup explodes all over your body when you open the lid, causing third degree burns.
 You slip in the soup and fall, shattering your leg.
 Now you’re on the hook for massive medical bills and you can’t even go to work to make money to pay them.

-The pressure cooker explosion lawsuit attorneys of Nadrich & Cohen can help you if you’ve suffered similar injuries.
-Call us today at 1-800-718-4658 for a free consultation if you’ve been injured by a pressure cooker such as an Instant Pot.
+Our pressure cooker explosion lawsuit attorneys can help you if you’ve suffered similar injuries.
+Call us today at 1-800-718-4658 for a free consultation if you’ve been injured while pressure cooking using a kitchen appliance such as an Instant Pot.
 You may be entitled to financial compensation for your injuries.

 Pressure cookers use steam and heat to cook food quickly with high pressure, creating delicious meals much more quickly than conventional cooking techniques.
 The temperature inside pressure cookers runs about 250 F and the steam it uses to cook foods quickly can be very dangerous especially when recommended cook times are exceeded.

 We never collect a fee for our recovery.
 Contact us today by calling 1-800-718-4658, using the live chat feature or completing the contact form on this page.
-A member of our injury team will immediately contact you for a free case evaluation.
+A member of our law firm will immediately contact you for a free case evaluation.

 Pressure cookers usually don’t explode under normal conditions.
 In fact, most electric pressure cooker devices have adequate safety features.
 However, some of these popular kitchen appliances are defective and can explode under normal conditions.
-Inadequate steam venting, defective gaskets that let the cooker be opened under high pressure and inadequate lid seals which can cause very hot spills are examples of pressure cooker defects.
+Inadequate steam venting, defective gaskets that let the cooker be opened under high pressure and inadequate lid seals can make an instant pot explode.